Novel Coronavirus (COVID-19)

-In alignment with the proclamation amending Executive Order GA-28, the Office of Special Events is not issuing mass gathering event permits at this time unless there is a specific exemption listed in the Govenor's orders (such as a drive-in event format).
+In alignment with the proclamation amending Executive Order 28, the Office of Special Events is not issuing mass gathering event permits at this time unless there is a specific exemption listed in the Govenor's orders (such as a drive-in event format).

 The following checklists may be of interest to you as you plan future outdoor special events: